skmllns/word_count/README.md

 # Output

 CSV file with an added ID attribute, original headers, and a single word from the corresponding comments per row.
-Imported into Tableau, craeted word cloud which can be found here: https://public.tableau.com/profile/sarah.mullins6785#!/vizhome/NSSEWordCloud/Sheet1
+Imported into Tableau and created a word cloud.

+For privacy reasons, the input and output files have not been included.